Breast cancer survivors

 Special populations: Women considering childbearing

 Age affects fertility.
-As women age, their ovaries release eggs that are not as healthy as those released in younger women, and in general, fewer eggs each menstrual cycle, making it harder for older women to become pregnant.
-Are BRCA mutation carriers less fertile?
-Previous research suggested that BRCA mutations might affect women's fertility.
+As women age, their ovaries release eggs that are not as healthy as those released in younger women.
+Fewer eggs are released each menstrual cycle as women age, making it harder for older women to become pregnant.
+Are women with BRCA mutations less fertile?
+Previous research suggested that BRCA mutations might affect women's fertility as she ages.
 A recent study found that BRCA1 mutation carriers may have slightly lower fertility than women without the same mutation, but more research is needed before this finding is useful for medical decision-making.
 (5/24/16)

 Whether having a BRCA mutation affects ovarian reserve, which in general describes the capacity of ovaries to provide eggs that will ultimately result in a successful pregnancy.

-Age is the biggest factor that affects ovarian reserve—a woman has less healthy eggs (one that will result in a successful pregnancy) to release each month from her ovary the older she gets.
-Because of this, age is often a factor in family planning.
-If BRCA mutation status also affects their fertility, this would be more important information for women to take into account for family planning.
+"Ovarian reserve"—the amount of healthy eggs a woman has—is affected by her age.
+The older a woman gets the fewer healthy eggs she has to release from her ovariy each month.
+Because of this, age is often a factor in fertility and family planning.
+If faving a BRCA mutation also affects fertility, this would be more important information for women to take into account for family planning.

 Medical News Today